EmmaEwert/KITTY/README.md

 KITTY aggressively instantiates prefabs from Tiled objects based on the Type property in Tiled.

-The suggested workflow is to make a prefab (or prefab variant) for each generic object type, attach a bunch of components, and let the custom properties differentiate the specific object instances.
+The suggested workflow is to make a prefab (or prefab variant) for each generic object or tile object type, attach a bunch of components, and let the custom properties differentiate the specific object instances.

 Alternatively, you can mix and match manually created Unity objects with automatically imported Tiled objects without losing your work.